 People will disappoint you; while others will lift you up.
-And every corner of the world has both kinds.
+And every corner of the globe has both kinds.
 Ten moves in 20-plus years of marriage, I have learned this to be true.
-Often the hard way.